MuseumsThings To Do

 Houseboat Museum Amsterdam – deckhouse beds

-You then head into the Kitchen which used to be the cargo-hold of the ship and is now used as the ticket office and souvenir shop.
-Have a sit down in the cosy Living Room area which is authentically furnished with 1950s decor and heated by a wood burner.
+You then head into the bright orange Kitchen space which used to be the cargo-hold of the ship and is now also used as the ticket desk.

 houseboat museum amsterdam sleeping nook